Welcome to the MANRRS Program & Contest Submission Portal!

 - Be an Independent Member or a member of a MANRRS chapter in good standing.

-- Maintain a minimum cumulative GPA of 3.0.
+- Maintain a minimum cumulative GPA of 2.8.

 1. Program Objective

-2. Core Focus Areas
+2. Focus Areas

 3. Participation Expectations

-To successfully complete the track, students must:
+To complete the track, students must:

-- Engage fully in coding boot camps and digital transformation sessions
+- Engage fully in in-person sessions

-- Collaborate in team-based hackathons to design innovative ag-tech solutions
+- Collaborate in team-based activities

-- Meet regularly with assigned mentors from technology and innovation sectors
+- Meet with program mentors

 - Demonstrate professionalism, teamwork, and accountability throughout the program